DarshanAdiga/idiom-principle-on-magpie-corpus/README.md

 | exp3B_1 | bt2 | 17471.5 | 0.0006899 | Reject Null Hypothesis |

+**NOTES:**
-**A significance level of 0.01 is used for all the tests.
-Repetition of experiments doesn't produce much variations.
-A small difference in the predicted probabilities lead to very different distributions, indicated by the very high p-values.**
+* A significance level of 0.01 is used for all the tests.
+* Repetition of experiments doesn't produce much variations in the predicted labels.
+* Wilcoxon signed-rank test is very sensitive.
+A small difference in the predicted probabilities lead to very different distributions, indicated by the very high p-values.

-Below results are on the full test set (4840 instances):
+Below results are on repeated experiments with full test set (4840 instances) with a small difference in the predicted labels:
 | Two trials of the same Exp | W statistic | p-value |
 |:---------------------------|:------------|:--------|
 | exp3A_1 | 5831043.0 | 0.75282 |
 | exp3B_1 | 5845520.5 | 0.88596 |
 | bt2 | 5855191.0 | 0.97709 |

-# TODO
-- Track & Visualise Training progress

 ## References